dupuislab/CP2K/MOA_CP2K/README.md

 # MOA-CP2K

-Maximal Orbital Analysis (MOA) for better interpretation of electronic interactions based on Dupuis et al.'s, work is available.
+Maximal Orbital Analysis (MOA) for better interpretation of electronic interactions based on Dupuis et al.'s work <sup> [1] </sup> is available.

 Testcases for few molecular systems are in this folder.
 More test cases will be added soon.
 Input section is as follows:<br />